Zwill1/PHP-PRODUCT-UPLOAD-V2/README.md

 - Allows Logins and Logout
 - Uses Sessions.
 - Sets log in details to local storage and deletes when logged out.

+## Goal

+- Move the Add Product, Update and Delete functionality when user is logged in.